 I’ve been working really hard lately to focus on myself and how I’m building my business and my career potential.
 I had a few weeks there to sulk about work opportunities (or lack thereof), and I decided recently that it’s time to stop moping and start moving.
 We have so many big changes happening in our life right now.
 What better time is there than now to get up and take control of my future?
 I’ve mentioned more than once on this blog that I do my best to be intentional in all that I do.
 Sometimes it’s easy to forget that in terms of self-improvement though, and it’s time to change that, too.
 Since it’s finally May (yay!!!), I’m diving in headfirst and taking the plunge into self-improvement, self-awareness, and self-love.
-Here are five techniques I’m using every single day.
+Here are five self-improvement techniques I’m using every single day.

 1 // Tune out the noise – try a podcast.

 So, this might seem like a weird one to start with, but let me explain.
 I’m very quick to tell people I have no time to do certain things.
 But here’s the thing…I do.
 Each day, I walk Danny twice for about 30 minutes.
 Historically, I spend that combined hour blasting music in my headphones.
 Now, I’m taking that time to listen to podcasts.
 I don’t have a set channel that I listen to, and I don’t pick the same topic every day.
 For example, today I listened to one of my absolute favorite channels, “The Influencer Podcast,” with Julie Solomon.
 I love that it’s so multifaceted and applies to so many people from so many walks of life.
 Am I building a brand?
 Maybe.
 We’ll see.
 Is there a ton of valuable information in there about the marketing I do?
 Heck yes.
 Instead of listening to the chatter and noise, I’m focusing my energy and honing in on self-improvement and self-help with the right tools.
 Podcasts are the perfect place to start.